 3 Injured in One Sport

 Don't just plug away regardless.
 Instead, take expert advice.
 It can be easy to let a background goal or plan of the week push you into doing a session that will only make things worse.

 Adjust your training and perhaps even your race plans if things won't be fixed in time.
 There will be other races, so don't let an inflexible attitude wreck your body.

 PLANS ON PAPER

 Use the spring to test your fitness, health and performance, and build a personal plan from there.
 Plans should be flexible, not rigid.
-It's still early in the racing year so you needn't write off 2011 because you're not on a par with your age-group rival or training partner.
+It's still early in the racing year so you needn't write off the year because you're not on a par with your age-group rival or training partner.
 Races stretch all the way to October in the UK and further still if you travel to sunnier climes.

 By looking at the reality of your situation, you can devise a new training plan and set of racing goals.
 Your sessions will be more productive and you'll see a big improvement in your performance, as well as avoid injury.